alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Days 4-5: Ha Long Bay

 If the first trip was booked online from home, for our next one we decided to wait and do the booking in Hanoi.
-The staff at the hotel helped with that, they recommended us a local agency and even did the booking for us.
-Keep in mind that everything is negotiable in Vietnam, so do your homework before talking to a local agency :) For their services especially, we highly recommend [La Selva hotel](https://www.booking.com/hotel/vn/the-jasmine.en-gb.htm).
-For our night between the two trips we had to stay in another place, but they moved our luggages from one hotel to the other at no extra cost, and also came to greet us in the morning before we left for Ha Long Bay.
+The staff at the hotel helped with that, they recommended a local agency and helped us decide between the various options.
+Keep in mind that everything is negotiable in Vietnam, so do your homework before booking a trip :)

 Most of the trips in Vietnam take care of the bus transfers and all your meals, and this was no exception.
 After a few hours of crazy driving, this time on a very busy road, we reached Ha Long Bay and went on board of a nice boat.
 And then the amazing views started to show themselves :)